draggsconnor/BlipKit/manual/context.md

 	BKInt BKContextInit (BKContext * ctx, BKInt numChannels, BKInt sampleRate)

-Initialize a context object `ctx` with `numChannel` channels and a samplet rate of `sampleRate`.
-On success `0` is returned.
+Initializes a context object `ctx` with `numChannel` channels and a samplet rate of `sampleRate`.
+Returns `0` on success.

 Possible return errors:

-`BK_ALLOCATION_ERROR` if memory could not be allocated.
+`BK_ALLOCATION_ERROR` if memory for the audio buffers could not be allocated.

 ### BKContextDispose

 	void BKContextDispose (BKContext * ctx)

-Dispose the context and free resources.
+Dispose the object and free its resources.
 Any attached `BKTrack` or `BKClock` objects will be detached.